 The above chart (Fig. 1) outlines how structured guidance is organised within the GSGS.
 More detailed information can be found in the Supervision Agreement.

-Currently (September 2020), the statutes ("Ordnung") of the GSGS are making their way through various university bodies.
-The GSGS Steering Committee hopes that they will be officially in place in early 2021.
-In the meantime, we are in a transition period between old and new nomenclature.
-The reason is that all department-wide Graduate Schools in the Faculty of Mathematics and Natural Sciences will introduce similar statutes with the same nomenclature, aligned with the new Doctorate Regulations (Promotionsordnung, 12/03/2020).
-What so far was called "Doctoral Committee" in the GSGS will now be "Thesis Advisory Committee" (TAC), Co-advisors will be called mentors.
+In February 2021, statutes ("Ordnung") of the GSGS was published after are making their way through the various university bodies.
+We currently in a transition period between old and new nomenclature.
+The reason is that all department-wide Graduate Schools in the Faculty of Mathematics and Natural Sciences have or are about to introduce similar statutes with the same nomenclature, aligned with the new Doctorate Regulations (Promotionsordnung, 12/03/2020).
+What previously was someone's "Doctoral Committee" in the GSGS is now called "Thesis Advisory Committee" (TAC); co-advisors are called "mentors".
 In the coming months, we will try and update all GSGS forms and the website accordingly.
 Please be forbearing with us should some of our material be confusing or nomenclature mixed-up for some months to come.

 The Admission section gives information on what to do to become a GSGS member.